Tips for Teaching Children With Autism

 Passionate About Potential

 At Early Autism Services, we help families and caregivers of children with autism by teaching foundational skills.
-Our accredited, licensed professionals offer personalized applied behavior analysis therapy, an evidence-based autism treatment recognized by the U.S. Surgeon General and the American Psychological Association.
+Our accredited, licensed professionals offer personalized {applied behavior analysis (ABA) therapy for autism}, an evidence-based treatment recognized by the U.S. Surgeon General and the American Psychological Association.
 Our compassionate, professional team works with children and families throughout the United States, Australia and India.
-Contact us to request your complimentary consultation.
+We provide both {center-based ABA therapy} and {in-home ABA therapy} depending on your child’s needs.
+If you’re looking for professional support, explore our autism services to see how expert care can make a difference.